Competitive Price Companies

 - Fixed price contracts may protect you against short-term price spikes resulting from natural events such as hurricanes and earthquakes.

 - Retailers may offer customers incentives to sign contracts.

 - Some retailers pass along administration cost savings if consumers sign a contract for both electricity and natural gas.

 Why a contract may not be right for you

 - Depending on the terms of your contract, you could remain locked in at the contract price for the term of the contract even if the market rates subsequently drop.

 - Some retail offers include early exit fees if you terminate a contract before the end of the term.
 You should be aware of when early exit fees may apply.

 - An energy contract is a legal commitment between you and the retailer and stays in force until the expiry of the contract.
 If you are at a stage in your life where – because of health or other reasons – it may be difficult for you to make long-term commitments, then the option to sign a contract should be weighed carefully (for example, if you move to a new location in the province where utilities are included in the rent, early exit fees may apply).

 - Contact your competitive energy retailer with questions about your energy contract.

 - Contact the Office of the Utilities Consumer Advocate at 310-4822 (toll free in Alberta) for more information about your options for buying electricity or natural gas and to find out if an energy retailer is licensed or if you feel you have been treated unfairly.
 It is against regulations for a competitive energy retailer to use misleading statements or apply pressure tactics in the conduct of their business.
-Service Alberta will investigate all complaints and enforce actions – including fines and license revocation – against a retailer found to be in breach of the regulations.
+Service Alberta may investigate complaints and enforce actions – including fines and license cancellation – against a retailer found to be in breach of the regulations

 Sample Energy Contract Folder: